osbuild/images/docs/image-types/rhel8/microsoft-azure.md

 ## Implementation Choices

-This image is only availble for `x86_64`, because it is the only architecture available in Azure.
+This image is only available for `x86_64`, because it is the only architecture available in Azure.